 Every era has its embarrassing obsessions.
-In the 90s, many of them had the word 'cyber' involved.
+In the '90s, many of them had the word 'cyber' involved.
 The future was going to be dark, and rainy, and miserable—and worse, The Lawnmower Man was going to get a sequel.
-If you wanted to make something of yourself, you had three real options - become a fugitive cyborg, become a fugitive cyborg hunter, or go into business selling umbrellas and neon tubing.
+If you wanted to make something of yourself, you had three real options: become a fugitive cyborg, become a fugitive cyborg hunter, or go into business selling umbrellas and neon tubing.
 What little escape there was would be virtual, and probably run at about 8 frames per second.

 Also, don't hook up with sexy vampires in bars.
 That never turns out well.

 It's a game I've tried to play several times, but like a lot of adventure/RPG hybrids of the time, just never been able to get into.
 For the time, it's pretty.
-It's also notable as one of simulation maker Microprose's many apparent attempts to not just be thought of as a simulation maker.
+It's also notable as one of simulation-maker Microprose's many apparent attempts to not just be thought of as a simulation-maker.
 That was done successfully with a few games, like X-Com and Civilisation.
-Others, like vaguely rude adventure Rex Nebular And The Cosmic Gender Bender, felt like more of a mid-life crisis than anything else.
+Others, like vaguely rude adventure Rex Nebular and the Cosmic Gender Bender, felt like more of a mid-life crisis than anything else.

 "Talk him into participating in a series of repetitive, but strenuous tasks in an attempt to exhaust some of his seemingly unlimited energy."